microsoft/r-server-campaign-optimization/Typical.md

 <div class="cig">
 <p/><p>
-This step has already been done on your deployed Cortana Intelligence Gallery VM.
+This step has already been done on your deployed Azure AI Gallery VM.
 </p>
 </div>